-A cool and easy, low calorie dessert was a perfect choice, because we are having a heat wave in California and I was looking for a cool dessert, preferably low calorie.
+A cool and easy, low calorie dessert was a perfect choice.
+We are having a heat wave in California and I was looking for a cool dessert, preferably a low calorie one.
 I made some orange jello and wanted to dress it up a bit.
 I had some applesauce, so added some to the dish along with the jello.
 The combination was refreshing and tasty, plus it was easy to make.
-I used sugar free jello and unsweetened applesauce, so it made for a healthy, low calorie dessert.
+I used sugar free gelatin and unsweetened applesauce, so it made for a healthy, low calorie dessert.
 Just, what I’d been looking for.

 This is my favorite breakfast.
 I’ve always considered it nutritious, so this morning I did some research to see if I was right.
 Continue reading

 I’ve shared this quick and easy to make dessert with you before, but during these hot summer months, I’ve been making it several times a week, so decided it was time to re-post it Continue reading

 This is the stove top espresso maker I use every morning to prepare my coffee.
 I have fallen in love with it.
 I’m thinking of taking one home with me to California.
 For those who are new to this type of percolator, this is how it works.
 Continue reading

 I love looking through my old cookbooks for recipes I used when we were first married.
 This one is from a McCall’s cookbook that was given to me as a shower gift in Canada.
 We spent the first seven years of our marriage in London, Ontario, Canada before moving to California.

 3 cups all-purpose flour 1 egg

 l 1/2 tablespoons baking powder 1 1/2 cups milk